Welcome to the East Midlands Centre for History Teaching and Learning @Northampton!

-Events, training and a mentoring scheme are available along with a small seed-corn funding research programme.
+Events, training and a postgraduate and early career researcher mentoring scheme are available along with a small seed-corn funding research programme.

-Our 2022 EMC Virtual AGM- Sustainability, Inclusivity and Future Directions in History Degrees – 14th September 2022
+Our 2022 EMC Virtual AGM- Future Directions in History Degrees and the Role of the EMC – 14th September 2022

-The Northampton inaugural EMC AGM will take place online on Wednesday 14th September 2022.
+The Northampton inaugural EMC AGM workshop and conference will take place online on Wednesday 14th September 2022.

 How can we address this as historians through our teaching and engagement with our wider communities?